 There is one more thing worth mentioning.
 You might have heard that eating a poison ivy leaf will make you immune to its poison.
 That’s nothing but a myth, which could endanger your health.

 If you eat some of the leaves, the toxic oil will get in your throat.
-It can cause blister inside the mouth, throat swelling, and difficulty breathing.
+It can cause blisters inside the mouth, throat swelling, and difficulty breathing.
 It all depends on how sensitive you are to urushiol.

 Poison ivy is not something that you want to have in your garden or encounter in nature.
 But, it’s widespread everywhere in the USA, except Alaska.
 That’s why it’s important to learn how it looks like and to keep yourself as far away from it as possible.

-So what do you think about these home remedies and tips how to get rid of poison ivy?
+So what do you think about these home remedies and tips on how to get rid of poison ivy?
 Have you ever tried them?
 Share your experience with this plant in the comments.